remake/remake-cli/site-src/what-is-crud.md

 ![crud web app](/static/crud.png)

 CRUD web apps are usually simpler than other types of web apps.

-They usually have a list of items &mdash; and they let you click each one to view it on its own page, or you could use a special button to edit or delete it.
+They usually have a list of items &mdash; and you can click each item to view it on a separate page.
+Or you can use a button in the interface to edit or delete it.

 ### Example of a CRUD Web App

 A good example: **A Blog**.

-With a blog, you can:
+You can:

-* Create posts
+* Create blog posts
-* Read posts
+* Read blog posts
-* Update posts
+* Update blog posts
-* Delete posts
+* Delete blog posts

-#### Some more examples:
+#### Some more CRUD examples:

 * **Wordpress** lets you create, update, and delete blog posts and pages
 * **Wikipedia** lets you create, update, and delete articles